- Commercialized in the early 1970s

 Regulation (EC) No 1907/2006 of the European Parliament and the Council of 18 December 2006 concerning the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) requires manufacturers, importers and or the exclusive representative of non-European manufacturers to share data on potential health and environmental hazard and provide data to the European Chemicals Agency (ECHA) in a formalized registration process.

-PCW was registered before the first deadline of 1 December 2010 and can therefore be used in the European market.
+PCW is REACH registered and can therefore be used in the European market.

-Further specific information can be found on your supplier’s MSDS.
+Further specific information can be found on your supplier’s SDS.

 All relevant local, state, regional and national regulations should be observed at all times when using these products.